danbelsky/DunedinPACE/README.md

 # News
 ### DunedinPACE now works on EPICv2!

-Follow instructions and formatting as for EPICv2 or 450k (below).
+Follow instructions and formatting as for EPICv1 or 450k (below).
 If you have performed probe QC prior to DunedinPACE, you may need to lower the `proportionOfProbesRequired = 0.8` argument in the function, as EPICv2 is already missing some probes that were originally in EPICv1.
+Want more evidence that DunedinPACE works in EPICv2?
+See Karen Sugden's [excellent report](https://moffittcaspi.trinity.duke.edu/dunedinpace/validation-dunedinpace-epic-v2-data) on this topic by clicking on the link.

+### DunedinPACE website is online
+A new [website with information on DunedinPACE](https://moffittcaspi.trinity.duke.edu/dunedinpace), hosted by Avshalom Caspi and Terrie Moffitt's lab is is now live.
+There you can find additional information about DunedinPACE, cohorts and studies where it has been deployed, some of the key findings, and interesting advancements and news related to the DunedinPACE tool.

 # Introduction to DunedinPACE
 DunedinPACE is a first of its kind blood DNA methylation biomarker of the pace of biological aging.
 It is designed to function as a speedometer for the aging process, estimating tehir pace of aging from a single blood sample.
 DunedinPACE values quantify how much faster or slower an individual is aging relative to the normative rate of one year of aging per year of calendar time.